orchestrate-solutions/.github/profile/README.md

 ## Development Status and Future Trajectory

-The Orchestrate Solutions ecosystem represents a dynamic and evolving collection of technologies at different stages of maturity:
+The Orchestrate ecosystem represents a dynamic and evolving collection of technologies at different stages of maturity:

 ### Current Development Status